-Minimum Charge: Customer Charge plus Firm Demand Charge multiplied by Billable Firm Demand plus Interruptible Demand Charge multiplied by Contract Interruptible Demand.
+Minimum Charge: Customer Charge plus Firm Demand Charge multiplied by Billable Firm Demand plus Interruptible Demand Charge multiplied by Contract Interruptible Demand, plus Electric City Dividend Rate.

-Contract Interruptible Demand: To be eligible for the Interruptible Demand rate, the customer must demonstrate the ability to interrupt at least 80% of its Total Contract Demand with 30 minutes notice and execute a contract specifying the Total Contract Demand and Contract Interruptible Demand.
+Contract Interruptible Demand: To be eligible for the Interruptible Demand rate, the customer must demonstrate the ability to interrupt at least 80% 100% of its Total Contract Demand with 30 minutes notice and execute a contract specifying the Total Contract Demand and Contract Interruptible Demand.
 The City may interrupt service under any of the following conditions:

-- 1. It is anticipated the City's demand in a given hour will be greater than the forecasted seasonal peak unless customer's service is interrupted. - 2.
+- 1. It is anticipated the City's demand in a given hour will be greater than the forecasted seasonal peak unless customer's service is interrupted.
+Winter and Summer Seasons peaks will be analyzed independently of each other. - 2.
 The Southwest Power Pool declares an Energy Emergency Alert of any level. - 3.
 The City experiences a facility outage or local system emergency affecting a facility that is directly necessary to serve the customer. - 4.
-Up to an additional 50 hours per Contract Year, the City may interrupt service at its discretion for economic or operational reasons. - 5.
-At the request of the customer, City and customer will coordinate to provide for a price-sensitive load bid to be submitted in the Day-Ahead market.
+Up to an additional 50-60 hours per Contract Year, the City may interrupt service at its discretion for economic or operational reasons. - 5.
+At the request of the customer, City and customer will coordinate to provide for a pricesensitive load bid to be submitted in the Day-Ahead market.
 A price-sensitive bid is one where the customer provides an upper limit on the hourly energy rate it is willing to pay.
 If the price threshold is exceeded, the customer agrees to interrupt service.
 In this case, the energy charge will be based on the Day-Ahead energy price.